A Clever Concept With Disappointing Execution

-Lastly, there are the door clips.
+Lastly and most importantly, there are the door clips.
 Although I was initially indifferent, after substantial use I don’t like them.
 The largest problem with the clips is that they turn a one handed job into an awkward two handed job.
-The clips can be opened with a single hand, but closing the door clips is always a two handed job unless you’re far more nimble than I. Instead of reaching one arm into the vestibule to close the zipper, the clips require leaning both arms and most of your upper torso out into the vestibule and then using your excellent core strength to suspend your upper body there while your hands work on the clip – a much more challenging manoeuvre.
-Because of this hassle, most of the time I only do up the velcro (with one hand) and leave the door unclipped.
-The velcro is nice.
+The clips can be opened with a single hand, but closing the door clips is always a two handed job unless you’re far more nimble than I. Instead of reaching one arm into the vestibule to close the zipper, the clips require leaning both arms and most of your upper torso out into the vestibule and then using your excellent core strength to suspend your upper body there while your hands work on the clip – a much more challenging manoeuvre particular if you’ve got good tension on the tent.
+Because of this hassle, most of the time I only do up the velcro and leave the door unclipped.
+The velcro is a life saver.

 Another annoyance is that the clips fall open when the shelter isn’t pitched, so you often need to re-clip them before pitching.
 It’s just a minor hassle, but again it makes you wonder why there aren’t zippers.
 At least having a buckle would be better.

-The final nail in the coffin for the clips is that they rust.
+The final problem with the clips is that they rust.
 My rust is only minor at this point, but after another year or two of regular use I expect they’ll be ready for replacement.

 The Saddle 2 sheds rain well, such that it seems upon first impressions to be a good partner when the weather turns.
 Unfortunately many issues prevent this from being so.

 First, the previously mentioned dramatic fabric sag in wet conditions largely negates the benefits of the double wall design.
 In condensation prone conditions where you want a double wall tent to keep you from contacting the wet fly, the Saddle 2 fly sags and sticks all over the inner.
 It’s a double wall tent when you don’t need it, and a single wall when you do.